On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Quadratic -Interior Penalty Method

-\section{Quadratic $C^{0}$ Interior Penalty Method}
+\section{Quadratic $C^{0}$-Interior Penalty Method}

-In this section we introduce the $C^0$ interior penalty method for this problem.
-Let $\mathcal{T}_{h}$ be a simplicial, regular triangulation of $\Omega.$ (See \cite{Ciarlet1978FEM}).
-A generic triangle is denoted by $T$ and its diameter by $h_{T}$.
-We define the mesh discretization parameter $h$ by
+We introduce the $C^0$-interior penalty method in brief for the model problem \eqref{model_problem}-\eqref{b2}.
+Let $\mathcal{T}_{h}$ be a simplicial, regular triangulation of $\Omega$ \cite{Ciarlet1978FEM}.
+A generic triangle in this triangulation and its diameter are denoted by $T$ and $h_{T}$ respectively and its maximum over the triangles is called the mesh discretization parameter which is denoted by $h$.
+The finite element spaces are given by